logo

 Counseling Degrees and Programs in Louisiana

-In Louisiana, you will find there are many colleges and universities that offer counseling degree programs in the following five major areas: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+In Louisiana, you will find there are many colleges and universities that offer counseling degree programs in the following five major areas: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To begin a counseling career in this southern state, you will need to choose a school that has a program in your preferred area of counseling, as most counseling careers require a degree.
-Counseling degrees in Louisiana are offered at the undergraduate and graduate level, offering a range of opportunities for new and experienced students.
+Counseling degrees in Louisiana are offered at the undergraduate and graduate levels, offering a range of opportunities for new and experienced students.
 To earn counseling licensure, a master’s degree in counseling is often required, but undergraduate degrees can help introduce new students to the profession.
 There are also several online and hybrid degree programs available in Louisiana that provide greater flexibility to students who cannot attend class or live further from campus.

 Quick Facts

-• There are 16 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Louisiana.1,2
+• There are 16 not-for-profit four-year colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Louisiana.1,2

-• 4 schools offer a degree in marriage and family therapy.1,2
+• 16 schools offer a degree in mental health counseling.1,2

-• 14 schools offer a degree in mental health counseling.1,2
+• 5 schools offer a degree in marriage and family therapy.1,2

-• 2 schools offer a degree in vocational rehabilitation counseling.1,2
+• 3 schools offer a degree in vocational rehabilitation counseling.1,2

-• 12 schools offer a degree in school counseling.1,2
+• 11 schools offer a degree in school counseling.1,2

-• 3 schools offer a degree in substance abuse counseling.1,2
+• 5 schools offer a degree in substance abuse counseling.1,2

-• No schools ranked in US News Best Student Counseling Programs 2019.4
+• No schools ranked in US News & World Report’s Best Student Counseling Programs 2022.3

 Comparison of Louisiana Counseling Schools and Programs